Skip to main content

 A second core tenet governs the magnitude of the incentive.
 The total reward for a health-contingent program must not exceed 30% of the total cost of employee-only health coverage.
 This threshold increases to 50% for programs designed to reduce or prevent tobacco use, reflecting the significant public health emphasis on smoking cessation.

-This financial limitation serves a critical purpose ∞ it keeps the focus on creating a situation where the financial stakes are so high they become coercive or punitive.
+This financial limitation serves a critical purpose ∞ it keeps the focus on health promotion rather than creating a situation where the financial stakes are so high they become coercive or punitive.
 By capping the reward, the regulations ensure that the program remains an encouragement for wellness, a supportive tool within a benefits package.

 This careful calibration of incentives is a direct acknowledgment of the complex relationship between financial motivation and personal health choices.
 The goal is to create a gentle pull toward healthier behaviors.
 The system is designed to reward progress and participation within a framework that respects individual autonomy and financial stability.
 It is a safeguard that maintains the program’s integrity as a health-focused initiative.